Type 3 innate lymphoid cells: Characterization

 ILC 3 family can be divided into two subgroups based on their expression of natural cytotoxicity receptors (NCRs), designated NCR+ ILC3 and NCR− ILC3.
 These receptors are commonly found on natural killer cells and some subpopulations of innate and adaptive cells.
 They are involved in activation and cytotoxic activity of NK cells, including cells lysis and secretion of pro-inflammatory cytokines.
 LTi cells (lymphoid tissue-inducing cells) are a subpopulation important in development of secondary lymphoid organs in embryogenesis.
 ILC3 cells produce cytokines typical for the population of Th17 helper lymphocytes.
 The characteristic feature of ILC3 is the expression of the RORγt transcription factor, which is needed for its development and expression of the chemokine receptor CCR6.
 This group of ILC produces IL-17 (especially IL-17A) and IL-22.
 Both cytokines can be produced by ILC 3 simultaneously or separately, provided that when IL-22 is produced alone it is a matter of NCR+ ILC3.
 ILC3 express IL-23R and the production of IL-17 and IL-22 is stimulated by IL-23 and IL-1β.
 For ILC3, the expression of the transcription factor RORγt and partially also the Ahr (aryl hydrocarbon receptor) is typical since interactions of these two transcription factors cause the accumulation of ILC 3 and the production of IL-22 in the intestines.
-There is high heterogeneity in surface markers of ILC3 cells, with tissue-speicifc populations that can differ in function based on context.
+There is high heterogeneity in surface markers of ILC3 cells, with tissue-specific populations that can differ in function based on context.
 ILC3 cells have also phenotypic plasticity and have been observed to acquire ILC1-like phenotype under certain circumstances.